-In Year 4 each of the regional campuses in Amarillo, EI Paso, and Lubbock offer both required and elective rotations.
-Elective rotations are also offered in Odessa.
-Students complete a one-month clerkship in Neurology, two one-month selective experiences chosen from Family Medicine, Obstetrics/Gynecology, Pediatrics, or Psychiatry, a sub-internship chosen from Internal Medicine, Surgery, or Pediatrics, and four months of broadly based elective experiences.
-Each student plans an individualized program that is reviewed by a faculty committee to ensure breadth of general educational experience and appropriateness to the particular student's academic background.
-In this manner, each student can test or compare various disciplines as potential career choices, can shore up perceived areas of weakness, and can broaden exposures to a variety of experiences and locations.
+Each regional campus offers both required and elective rotations.
+Students complete 5 required rotations: a one-month clerkship in Neurology; two one-month selectives chosen from Family Medicine, Obstetrics/Gynecology, or Pediatrics; a sub-internship chosen from Internal Medicine, Surgery, or Pediatrics; 2 weeks each in geriatrics and an ambulatory setting and four months of broadly based elective experiences.
+They have individualized programs that are reviewed by a faculty committee to ensure breadth of general educational experience.